 - Monitor your vital signs: Obtain your baseline vital signs before and after your calisthenics workout.
 You don’t want to stress yourself too much and end up experiencing breathing difficulty or palpitation during a calisthenics workout.

 - Eat well: Maintain a balanced diet.
 Avoid high-carbohydrate foods and increase the intake of protein for cell repair after an intense workout.
+Your doctor will likely advise that you incorporate more fruits and vegetables into your diet.
+These foods are packed with vitamins and minerals that can replenish your body with the energy and water it loses when working out.

 Know the Basics by Heart

 If you want to achieve your health and fitness goals, make sure to educate yourself about the basics of a calisthenics workout.
+Having in-depth information about calisthenics will make it easy for you to determine if your routines are correct or if you’re only hurting yourself during the process.

 Don’t dive into any workout without knowing the impacts of movements and degree of difficulty into your body.